Cosmetic Treatments

 Shade or Color

-Patient that wish to have a whiter and brighter smile usually have two options, whitening or veneers/crowns and sometimes both.
-It is always important to realize that any existing crowns, veneers, or fillings will not change shade with whitening which may require replacement of these restorations after whitening in order to match the new shade of teeth.
+Patient that wish to have a whiter and brighter smile usually have two options: whitening or veneers/crowns, and sometimes both.
+It is always important to realize that any existing crowns, veneers, or fillings will not change shade with whitening, which may require replacement of these restorations after whitening in order to match the new shade of teeth.

-When placing veneers in order to correct shade of teeth, it is important to evaluate the smile to see what teeth show when smiling, talking, and laughing.
+When placing veneers in order to correct the shade of teeth, it is important to evaluate the smile to see which teeth show when smiling, talking, and laughing.
 When making a significant shade change, contrast between the veneered teeth and untreated teeth may be visible from front to back or top to bottom.
 This can often lead to the need to veneer additional teeth in order to conceal any significant differences.
-This can lead to additional expense and irreversible treatment (shaving down) of possibly healthy teeth not need of restorative procedures.
+This can lead to additional expense and irreversible treatment (shaving down) of possibly healthy teeth not need restorative procedures.

 Size and Shape